-Go behind-the-scenes with Homepolish designer Kate Hayes as she shows us how she took a couple's Atlanta loft from rental property to a perfect reflection of their artful and well-traveled aesthetic.
+Go behind-the-scenes with Homepolish designer Kate Hayes as she shows us how she took a couple's "very early 2000s" Atlanta loft from rental property to a gorgeous reflection of their artful, maximalist, and well-traveled lives.

 Photos by Chad Mellon.